Student Account Refunds and Stipend Distribution

-Students may be eligible for a refund of financial aid, loan credits, or payments that exceed the charges on their student account.
+Students may be eligible for a refund of financial aid and/or loan credits that exceed the charges on their Student Account.

-The University offers a direct deposit service through which students can choose to have their refunds deposited directly to the checking or savings account of their choice.
-This service enables quicker access to funds rather than waiting for a check to arrive through the mail.
+The University offers a service by which students may elect to have their refunds deposited directly to the U.S. checking or savings banking account of your choice- myUchicago Direct Deposit.
+To enroll in this service login to myUChicago go to my Account and click on Direct Deposit.

-Students who have not signed up for direct deposit will have their refund checks mailed to their current address on file.
-If a valid address is not on file in the student system, a refund will not be processed.
+Students who have not signed up for myUChicago Direct Deposit will have a paper refund check generated and mailed to their current physical address entered on myUChicago.
+If a physical address is not availble the Home/Permanent will be used.

 Students who are eligible may receive a quarterly Stipend Distribution from their Academic Division.
 The method of your Stipend distribution is dependent on your citizenship status.